 Rewriting A Familiar Story

 After two decades of losing and regaining the same 40-60 lbs of the same 100 lbs I have to lose, I hit rock bottom when I entered my sixties, and the weight-related health problems started piling up.
-I had spent years vacillating between the equally harmful diet and anti-diet cultures, looking for solutions for my trauma-induced emotional overeating that ultimately led to obesity.
+I had spent years vacillating between the equally harmful diet and anti-diet cultures, looking for solutions for my trauma-induced emotional overeating that ultimately led to long-term obesity.

 Willingness to feel is the #1 predictor of eating behavior change.
 If you have the skills to be with cravings and emotions, and not have to fix them, then you’re in the driver’s seat.